exoplatform/exo-documentation/docs/GettingStarted.rst

 |image159|

-The displayed complete form page contains :
+The full form contains :

 - A **Title** field :  Allows you to enter the news title.
 The title should not exceed 150 characters: Beyond that limit you will not be allowed to write.
 This field is mandatory.